dimanikulin/fva/FVADocMD/QUALITYATTRIBUTES_FVA.md

 ## Architecture viewpoint - Low

 # Portability
-The software shall support all wide known desktop/laptop [operating systems](https://en.wikipedia.org/wiki/Operating_system) with the latest update.
+The software shall support all wide known desktop/laptop [operating systems](https://en.wikipedia.org/wiki/Operating_system) - Windows, MacOS, Linux Ubuntu with the latest update.
 No support of the web or mobile platform required.

 ## Motivation for selecting